Garfield Sobers: Style and technique

 As a bowler, Sobers began as an orthodox left arm spinner (SLA) and later developed the ability to bowl left arm wrist spin and googlies.
 Sobers could also operate as a seamer, sometimes using medium pace, but he was much more effective when he bowled fast.
 With the new ball, he could make the delivery curve late in flight at high speed; his action being a loose, springy run followed by a "whiplash" delivery.

 Though he mostly fielded close to the wicket, Sobers was an exceptional outfielder who was seen on one occasion, when he had fielded the ball on the boundary, to "bend his hand back almost parallel with his arm before flipping the ball a full seventy yards to the wicketkeeper".

 Following his success as captain of West Indies on the 1966 tour of England, the 1967 edition of Wisden Cricketers' Almanack declared that for Sobers "(the 1966 Tests) were one triumph after another with bat and ball, as well as in the field as a master tactician and fantastic catcher close to the bat".
-Sobers' exploits in 1966 earned him the media-bestowed sobriquet of "King Cricket", which soon afterwards became the title of a book about him.
+Sobers's exploits in 1966 earned him the media-bestowed sobriquet of "King Cricket", which soon afterwards became the title of a book about him.

+Football career

+Sobers was a natural athlete and played football at a competitive level in Barbados, primarily as a left-back (defender).
+His physical strength, tactical awareness, and athleticism made him a formidable player.

+His most notable football achievement came when he was selected to play for Barbados in an international match against Martinique in the 1950s.
+In this match, Sobers helped his team to a 2–0 victory, scoring one of the goals — a rare feat for a defender.

+Sobers remains one of the few athletes to have represented his country internationally in two sports.
+His brief but successful stint in football, capped by a goal-scoring international match, adds another layer to his sporting legacy.

 Personal life

 Sobers was briefly engaged to Indian actress Anju Mahendru after he met her on the 1966–67 tour of India.
-He married Prue Kirby, an Australian, in September 1969.
+He married Prudence "Pru" Kirby, an Australian, in September 1969.
 They had two sons, Matthew and Daniel, and an adopted daughter, Genevieve.
 The marriage ended in divorce in 1990 after the couple broke up in 1984; however, Sobers acquired dual Australian citizenship through marriage in 1980.

 He says that his was a multi-sporting family who were all good at football, basketball, table tennis and tennis.
 His own favourite sport is golf and he has been an enthusiastic gambler.
 He is the author of a children's novel about cricket, Bonaventure and the Flashing Blade, in which computer analysis helps a university cricket team become unbeatable.

+In 2021, Sobers expressed his opposition to the constitutional change made by the government of Barbados to become a republic and abolish the monarchy of Barbados.